 This guide is designed to help you understand what to do if you encounter a stray cat.
-From assessing their situation to determining their needs, we’ll talk about everything you need to know about these stray cats and what to do if you find one.
+From assessing their situation to determining their needs, we’ll talk about everything you need to know about these stray cats and the ways you can help.

 Step 1: Check if the Cat is a Stray or Feral